franciscovillaescusa/CMD/docs/source/data.rst

 - **CV**.
 The value of the labels is always the same and correspond to the fiducial model.
 The 2D maps and 3D grids only differ on the initial conditions of the simulations run.
 This set contains 27 simulations.
 - **1P**.
 The value of the labels is varied one-at-a-time.
 I.e. the 2D maps and 3D grids have labels whose value only differ in one element from the value of the fiducial maps (CV set).
 In this case, the initial conditions are always the same.
 This set contains 61 simulations.
 - **LH**.
 The value of all labels is different in each simulation and the values are organized in a latin-hypercube.
 The value of the initial conditions is different in each simulation.
 This set contains 1,000 simulations.
+- **EX**.
+The value of the labels is chosen to be `extreme` and the initial conditions of the simulations are the same.
+This set contains 4 simulations.
+- **BE**.
+The underlying simulations have the same initial conditions and the same value of the labels (the fiducial ones).
+The only difference between the simulations is due to random noise from numerical approximations.
+This set contains 27 simulations.
+So far, this set is only present for the IllutrisTNG suite.

 .. attention::